The Unknown character in Willy Wonka experience unmasked as teen actress

 However, when the children turned up, they were met with a near-empty warehouse.

-While there was no chocolate in sight, a new bizarre character named The Unkown was introduced into the plot of the experience.
+While there was no chocolate in sight, a new bizarre character named The Unknown was introduced into the plot of the experience.

 The story behind the disconcerting character claims they are an evil chocolate maker that hides in the walls of the factory.